-[Update 2: New Launch Details] The Huawei Mate 20 X 5G has a smaller 4200mAh battery but faster 40W charging
+[Update 3: UK Launch] The Huawei Mate 20 X 5G has a smaller 4200mAh battery but faster 40W charging

 The race for 5G is on.
 As 5G connectivity is slowly becoming available for consumers, several OEMs are also launching their own 5G-compatible devices.
 Samsung, for example, is ready to launch their Samsung Galaxy S10 5G, a special variant of their Galaxy S10 smartphone which includes better cameras, a bigger display, and, of course, 5G support.
 Meanwhile, LG has also announced the LG V50 ThinQ with support for 5G connectivity.
 OnePlus, OPPO, Lenovo, and ZTE are also preparing 5G devices.
 Of course, Chinese giant Huawei is also joining this bandwagon, but with two new devices to their name.